 I remember that day as if it were a digital recording stored in my brain.
 Not only are the visuals of that day etched into my brain with perfect clarity, but so are the smells, sounds and feelings.
 I recall perfectly the pungent odor of freshly raked leaves mixed with a tinge of exhaust that permeated the air that warm fall day.
-I recall the overcast skies belying the unusual warmth of a day that found its position on the calendar closer to winter than to summer.
+I recall the overcast skies belying the unusual warmth of a day that found its position on the calendar closer to winter than to summer so you will want to start checking the winter apparel at Altitude Blog.
 I recall exactly the outfit Rees wore that day, what he had for lunch and snack, as well as his incorrigible mood that kept him home with me rather than joining my wife and my daughters on a day of shopping.
 Every moment of that day that was registered by my senses is stored with perfect clarity, an HD recording that stands out among a vast collection of lesser, low definition memories of other days gone by.
 Everything about that day, and my perfect recollection of it, is intrinsically linked to sensical cues of what would have otherwise been just another fall day, but forever more will now be recalled as the first day of the beginning of my own, personal, fall.

 I acutely remember Rees’ nap that day.
 He was starting to make the transition from toddler to full fledged little boy, and his nap time had already begun to edge closer and closer to that point where it and bed-time merge together into one.
 He had fought off sleep most of the morning and was really grouchy; an anomaly that precipitated Samantha making the decision to leave him home with me to perhaps get an earlier nap than was his then normal nap-time.
 I remember contemplating putting our outdoor lawn furniture away during this time, but eventually deciding not to just in case he were to wake or something happened to him and I would not be able to hear.
 Instead, I decided to wait out his nap and make the necessary preparations for the looming Hurricane Sandy at a time when someone would be able to watch him.